La Bourriche 133

 What should a first-timer know about La Bourriche 133?

 La Bourriche 133 is a focused, seafood-led restaurant in Shanghai's Rockbund, ranked #48 on Asia's 50 Best Restaurants 2025 and listed in Tatler's Best Restaurants Asia-Pacific 2025.
 The format centres on the seafood program under chef Lee Jiawei and founder Shen Jialin, so arrive expecting precision over variety.
-Book well in advance — a ranking at this level draws reservations quickly, and walk-ins are a gamble.
-The Rockbund address, steps from the Bund, is worth knowing for logistics: it's a destination in its own right, and arriving early to explore the area makes sense.
+Book well in advance; a ranking at this level draws reservations quickly, walk-ins are a gamble.
+The Rockbund address, steps from the Bund, is worth knowing for logistics: it's a destination in its own right, arriving early to explore the area makes sense.

 What are alternatives to La Bourriche 133 in Shanghai?

 For plant-based fine dining as a contrast to La Bourriche's seafood focus, Fu He Hui is the most obvious Shanghai alternative with its own strong international recognition.
 Polux covers the European bistro angle near the Bund if you want a less format-driven meal.
-Neither matches La Bourriche's current Asia's 50 Best ranking (#48, 2025), but both offer distinct enough experiences that they're not direct substitutes — they're alternatives when the seafood-led format isn't the right fit for your group.
+Neither matches La Bourriche's current Asia's 50 Best ranking (#48, 2025), but both offer distinct enough experiences that they're not direct substitutes; they're alternatives when the seafood-led format isn't the right fit for your group.

 Is La Bourriche 133 good for a special occasion?

 Yes, with caveats.
-A #48 Asia's 50 Best ranking and a listing in Tatler's Best Restaurants Asia-Pacific 2025 give it the credentials for a genuinely memorable occasion, and the Rockbund address adds to the occasion feel.
-The seafood-only focus means it works best when your group is aligned on that format — it would be the wrong call for a celebratory dinner where one guest doesn't eat seafood.
+A #48 Asia's 50 Best ranking and a listing in Tatler's Best Restaurants Asia-Pacific 2025 give it the credentials for a genuinely memorable occasion, the Rockbund address adds to the occasion feel.
+The seafood-only focus means it works best when your group is aligned on that format; it would be the wrong call for a celebratory dinner where one guest doesn't eat seafood.
 Book early and be specific about the occasion when reserving.

 What should I order at La Bourriche 133?